GenericMappingTools/gmt/doc/rst/source/GMT_Tutorial.rst

 Examples:

-We will start off using the file some_data.txt in your directory.
+We will start off using the file tut_data.txt in your directory.
 Using the GMT utility :doc:`gmtinfo` we find the extent of the data region:

    ::

-    gmt info @some_data.txt
+    gmt info @tut_data.txt

 which returns

    ::

-    some_data.txt: N = 7   <1/5>   <1/5>
+    tut_data.txt: N = 7   <1/5>   <1/5>

-telling us that the file some_data.txt has 7 records and gives the minimum and maximum values for the first two columns.
+telling us that the file tut_data.txt has 7 records and gives the minimum and maximum values for the first two columns.
 Given our knowledge of how to set up linear projections with **-R** and **-JX**, try the following: